On the emergence of heat waves in the transient thermal grating geometry: Phonon dispersion and scattering in silicon

-\section{PHONON DISPERSION AND SCATTERING IN SILICON}
+This study is supported by National Natural Science Foundation of China (12147122) and the China Postdoctoral Science Foundation (2021M701565).
+The authors acknowledge Dr. Andrea Cepellotti, Albert Beardo and Manyu Shang for useful communications on driftless second sound. \textbf{ The authors are grateful to the anonymous referees for their valuable suggestions.}

+\section{Phonon dispersion and scattering in silicon}

-The phonon dispersion relation of the silicon in the [100] direction are chosen to represent the other directions~\cite{holland1963analysis,brockhouse1959lattice}.
+The phonon dispersion relations of the silicon in the [100] direction are chosen to represent the other directions~\cite{brockhouse1959lattice,kaviany_2008}.
 Only the acoustic phonon branches (LA, TA) are considered because the optical branches contribute little to the thermal conduction.
-The dispersion relations of the acoustic phonon branches can be approximated by quadratic polynomial dispersions~\cite{pop2004analytic}, i.e.,
+The dispersion relations of the acoustic phonon branches can be approximated by quadratic polynomial dispersions~\cite{pop2004analytic}: